 1. Read the requirements for the HSOC major on the website thoroughly.

 2. Make sure you are enrolled in or have taken the prerequisite course: HSOC 0480 (Health & Society) or HSOC 0490 (Comparative Medicine)

 3. Visit Path@Penn and fill out the major declaration form under "Declare/Update field of study"

 4. Download and complete the HSOC program's application: HSOC Application Fall 2022_Master.docx. **Make sure you read and sign the statement of responsibility at the end of the form.**

 5. Set up a meeting with an HSOC advisor and discuss the major and your plans.
 (Jessica Martucci or David Barnes)

 - There is no exception to the rule that to declare the HSOC major, the student must be taking or have taken HSOC 0480 or HSOC 0490.
 (LPS students and transfer students shold contact the Director or Associate Director for further information.)

-- For all HSOC majors, the HSOC Director and the Associate Director are their major advisors, to handle anything concerning the major.
+- For all HSOC majors, the Associate Director is their major advisor to handle anything concerning the major.
 The HSOC Program Chair is also available to advise and support students in the major.

 - If a student who is planning a possible HSOC major cannot get into one of these classes during preregistration but still wishes to take it, they should: